hhatmal/FetchRewardsExercise/README.md

 # Offline-first
 App stores data that is fetched remotely into the local database (Room).
-App will work when
+App will work when internet is not available.

-# Networking
+# Libraries
+- Jetpack Compose for UI
+- Koin for dependency injection
-Retrofit is
+- Retrofit for networking
+- Room for local database
+- JUnit/Mockito for unit tests